Wednesday, May 03, 2017

 For me, the highlight of the release was Ivor Gurney's "A Gloucestershire Rhapsody."
 This piece I can only describe as a pleasing amalgam of Ralph Vaughan Williams and Gerald Finzi, which a charm all its own.

 Speaking of RVW, the album ends with his work, "The Solent."
-This early work is seldom performed, but it should be.
+It's an early work that's seldom performed.
 This quiet, introspective music rivals RVW's similar passages in his 5th Symphony and "Pilgrim's Progress."

 Most of these tone poems were inspired by the English countryside, and share a certain sameness of character.
 Listen to this album from start to finish and you'll hear quiet, serene music with distinctively British harmonies throughout.